 Jon Wood is a recovering scientist; a freelance science presenter with an interest in how the history of experimentation has left us with a legacy of great things to demonstrate in a fun way.
 For some years, he has developed and delivered entertaining and informative science events that engage people of all ages.
 Believing science is for everyone, his audiences range from schools, children and families to retired professionals.
-Jon is a STEM ambassador, member of #BrumSciComm, a previous fellow at Birmingham Open Media (BOM) and proudly supports ScienceGrrl, supporting women in science and engineering.
+Jon is a STEM ambassador, co-founder of #BrumSciComm, a previous fellow at Birmingham Open Media (BOM), and proudly supports ScienceGrrl, supporting women in science and engineering.

 His past lives have included being a biomedical scientist, specialising in microbiology, teaching psychology and neuroscience and he now translates chemical engineering research into something school children can get involved in for the University of Birmingham.
 Here and at other Universities, he has trained researchers in public engagement, many of whom have appeared on regional television news or have written articles for the press.
 Jon is a visiting lecturer at the University of Chester Medical School, where he teaches science communication.
 Leading by example, Jon has also spoken on television and radio talking about his research areas and interests.